atreyasha/mv-temporal-rgan/src/docs/RCGAN/RCGAN_v3.md

 1. Non-sparse activation, ie. LeakyReLU
 2. Implementing two optimizers in GAN with differing learning rates; specifically where the generator has slightly lower learning rate than optimizer
-3. Implemening spectral normalization for all significant convolutional and dense layers.
+3. Implementing spectral normalization for all significant convolutional and dense layers.
 4. Auxiliary architecture helps to stabilize network further

 ### Performance